hasibi/EntityDisambiguation/README.md

 For the first time run, you need to first perform Pre-processing.

-For pre-processing, pass "-disamb ./path/of/gt" as input argument.
+For pre-processing, pass "-prep ./path/of/file" as input argument.
 This will generate the above wiki and geo files.